 - A. Leave for pregnancy or childbirth related disability is in addition to any leave granted under FMLA. - B. Pregnancy disability leave will be granted for the period of time an employee is sick or temporarily disabled because of pregnancy and/or childbirth.
 An employee must submit a written request for disability leave due to pregnancy and/or childbirth in accordance with Employer policy.
 An employee may be required to submit medical certification or verification for the period of the disability.
 Such leave due to pregnancy and/or childbirth may be a combination of sick leave, vacation leave, personal holiday, compensatory time, shared leave and leave without pay.
 The combination and use of paid and unpaid leave will be the choice of the employee. - 15.7 The Employer may require certification from the employee's, family member's, or covered service member's health care provider for the purpose of qualifying for family medical leave. - 15.8 Personal medical leave, serious health condition leave, or serious injury or illness leave covered by family medical leave may be taken intermittently or on a reduced schedule basis when certified as medically necessary.
 Employees must make reasonable efforts to schedule leave for planned medical treatment so as not to unduly disrupt the Employer's operations.
 Leave due to qualifying exigencies may also be taken on an intermittent basis. - 15.9 Upon returning to work after the employee's own family medical leave-qualifying illness, the employee may be required to provide a fitness for duty certificate from a health care provider. - 15.10 The employee will provide the Employer with not less than thirty (30) days' notice before family medical leave is to begin.
-If the need for the leave is unforeseeable thirty (30) days in advance, then the employee will provide such notice as is reasonable and practicable. - 15.11 An employee returning from family medical leave will have return rights in accordance with FMLA. - 15.12 Both parties agree that nothing in this Agreement will prevent an employee from filing a complaint regarding FMLA with the Department of Labor.

-15.13 Definitions used in this article will be in accordance with the FMLA.
+If the need for the leave is unforeseeable thirty (30) days in advance, then the employee will provide such notice as is reasonable and practicable. - 15.11 An employee returning from family medical leave will have return rights in accordance with FMLA. - 15.12 Both parties agree that nothing in this Agreement will prevent an employee from filing a complaint regarding FMLA with the Department of Labor. - 15.13 Definitions used in this article will be in accordance with the FMLA.
 The parties recognize that the Department of Labor is working on further defining the amendments to FMLA.
 The Employer and the employees will comply with any existing and adopted state and federal family medical leave act regulations and/or interpretations in effect during the term of this Agreement.

-15.14 Washington Paid Family and Medical Leave Program (PFML)
+15.14 Washington Family and Medical Leave Program effective January 1, 2020

-- A. The parties recognize that the Washington Family and Medical Leave (PFML) program (RCW 50A.04) is in effect and eligibility for and approval for leave for purposes as described under the Program shall be in accordance to RCW 50A.04.
+The parties recognize that the Washington State Family and Medical Leave program (RCW 50A.04) is in effect beginning January 1, 2020 and eligibility for and approval for leave for purposes as described under that Program shall be in accordance to RCW 50A.04.
 In the event the legislature amends all or part of the RCW 50A.04, those amendments are considered by the parties to be incorporated herein.
-In the event the legislature repeals all or part of RCW 50A.04, those provisions repealed are considered by the parties to be expired and no longer in effect upon the effective date of the repeal. - B. The employee will provide the Employer with not less than thirty (30) days' notice before PFML is to begin.
-If the need for the leave is unforeseeable thirty (30) days in advance, then the employee will provide such notice as is reasonable and practicable. - C. The Employment Security Department (ESD) administers the PFML program.
-Subsection 15.14 of this Article is not subject to the grievance procedure.
+In the event the legislature repeals all or part of RCW 50A.04, those provisions repealed are considered by the parties to be expired and no longer in effect upon the effective date of the repeal.